 1. No vested interest

-The idea of working for ourselves is something that empowers and motivates employees to take ownership of their work and perform better, consequently resulting in improved business performance.
+Working for ourselves empowers and motivates employees to take ownership of their work and perform better, consequently resulting in improved business performance.

 When a company issues an ESOP, one of the primary objectives is to motivate its key employees to focus on the growth of the business, which will, in turn, add monetary value to the company’s stock.
 This will directly impact the gains that the ESOP holders will obtain.

-If ESOPs were transferable, employees would lose this motivating factor that drives them to work hard, which reduces the stability and success of thetrica equitylves as well as the company.
-To protect this underlying core value of ESOPs, it is better that they are non-transferable.
+If ESOPs were transferable, employees would lose this motivating factor that drives them to work hard, which reduces the stability and success of thetrica equitylves and the company.
+To protect this underlying core value of ESOPs, they should be non-transferable.
 ESOPs are instruments that rely on the future potential of an organization and drive top-level employees to work towards realizing such potential.

 2. Lack of control over shareholding

-ESOPs provide the opportunity for an employee to become one of the shareholders of the employing organization.
+ESOPs allow an employee to become one of the shareholders of the employing organization.
 When employees are in ownership and possession of ESOPs, the management personally knows the shareholders and ensures there are no ulterior motives that may adversely impact the business.
-This is crucial because shareholding comes with voting rights for minor and major managerial decisions, which can greatly influence the performance or even the continuity of the business.
+This is crucial because shareholding comes with voting rights for minor and major managerial decisions, which can greatly influence the business’s performance or even its continuity.

-ESOPs may also be used as a tool to preserve the flavor of the existing management.
-When succession planning is done by honing and training existing employees, the business can run efficiently and effectively compared to handing it over to an outsider.
+ESOPs may also be used to preserve the flavor of the existing management.
+When succession planning is done by honing and training existing employees, the business can run efficiently and effectively than handing it over to an outsider.

 If ESOPs are transferable, the power to impact how the company is steered goes to various parties and can change hands.
 This loosens the grip that the top management and owners have on the business.
 It also gives scope for unwanted external influence, which may interfere with the dreams and plans of the owner(s).
 The scope for succession planning is also reduced.
-Hence, it is important that ESOPs are non-transferable in the best interest of the existing shareholders.
+Hence, ESOPs must be non-transferable in the best interest of the existing shareholders.

 3. Chances of Devaluation due to Unethical Practices